-The following explains how Andrews University administration makes the decision to cancel classes due to weather, and where you can get that information in an expedient way.
+The following explains how Andrews University administration makes the decision to work and study remotely due to weather, and where you can get that information in an expedient way.

 Please note that even if Andrews University decides to maintain business as usual, University students as well as employees are expected to take personal responsibility for their own safety.
 If conditions make it unsafe for you to travel to Andrews, please remain where you are safe and make alternate arrangements with your teachers for any classwork that may be missed or contact your supervisors for alternate work arrangements.